sujithts31618-ui/sujithts31618-ui/README.md

 </p>

----
 <p align="center">
-  <span class="fade-text">✨ *“Data is the new oil, but visualization is the spark that makes it valuable.”*
+  <span class="fade-text">✨ *“Data is the new oil, but visualization is the spark that makes it valuable.”* ✨
 </strong></span>
 </p>

-✨ *“Data is the new oil, but visualization is the spark that makes it valuable.”*
+---